 While there are also other locations in Abkhazia, these are the main places to stay in Abkhazia.
 Note that the southern part of Abkhazia is where the incidents prompting the travel warnings have occurred (especially at night).
 Though you have to go through Gali and the south to enter Abkhazia, and you’ll get a taste of the destruction caused by the war looking out the window of your marshtrukta, for safety reasons I wouldn’t suggest hanging around the south past dusk.

-Abkhazia can feel a little expensive if you are a budget traveler who has been spending your time in Georgia.
+Abkhazia can feel a little expensive if you are a budget traveler who has been spending your time doing the many incredible and affordable things to do in Georgia.
 I have only listed options that you can book in advance online, but there are also many smaller guesthouses if you are the type who prefers to simply show up and walk around (usually that’s me, but in Abkhazia I think booking in advance is sensible).

 There are a fair number of guesthouses on the outskirts of the city.
 You’ll save some money by staying there, but getting around may be a bit of challenge.
 Both of these options are centrally located and easy to access via foot: